With a little help from a friend, I successfully removed and replaced my sliding glass doors, saving a boatload of money along the way.

 3/4 or Full Lite

-Preparing the existing sliding glass doorframe and threshold.
-Using your razor blade, score drywall and cut the weather stripping around your existing sliding glass doorframe and threshold.
+Using your razor blade, score the drywall and cut the weather stripping around your existing sliding glass doorframe and threshold.
 Scoring will give a clean breaking point to help prevent damage to surrounding drywall you want to maintain.

 Before removing the stationary door panel, check for any screws holding the door panel in place.
 If there are screws holding the panel in place, use your drill to remove the screws.
 Use a pry bar move the side of the panel door from against the wall so you can grip both sides of the panel.
 Lift the door panel up and off the bottom track and then out towards you to remove the door panel from the tracks.

 To remove the sliding door panel, lift the door up and off the bottom track and then out towards you to remove the door panel from the top track.